-Assuming a vertical layer of 100 hPa, we get
+Assuming a vertical layer of 100 hPa, we get:

 (5)

 The error bounds of the spatial differences in Equations (3)-(5), corresponding to accuracy requirement of 1 (K/day) and 1 (g/kg/day) in the forcing data, need to be scaled proportionally if the horizontal scale is different from 200 km.
-These magnitudes are comparable to instrument errors (Zhang and Lin 1996), but since they are relative errors, the systematic instrument errors are removed if the same equipment is used across the domain, while the random errors can be suppressed by averaging over vertical levels.
+These magnitudes are comparable to instrument errors (Zhang and Lin 1996), but since they are relative errors across the space, the systematic instrument errors are removed if the same equipment is used over the domain, and the random errors can be suppressed by averaging over vertical levels.
 The more problematic errors are those caused by scale aliasing or sampling bias.
 These errors are often handled by using statistical approaches.
 In ARM, they are additionally dealt with by using known physical constraints.

 1.4 Forcing data from field experiments prior to ARM